alphagov/govuk-developer-docs/source/manual/logging.html.md

 We use `grok` patterns for applying filters.
 A useful tool to test patterns is [Grok Debugger](https://grokdebug.herokuapp.com/).

-The output for logstash is our logging Elasticsearch cluster.
+The output for Logstash is our logging Elasticsearch cluster.

 ## Elasticsearch